-There’s not much point beating around the bush: Using the Astro Gaming A50 Wireless was an exercise in frustration for me.
+There’s not much point beating around the bush: Using the Astro Gaming A50 Wireless is an exercise in frustration for me.
 This is a premium wireless gaming headset, with thick and comfortable velour earpads, a very adjustable design, solid battery life, and a slew of features.
-In short, it should be very good, at least, and on paper it is.
+In short, it should be very good, and on paper it is.
 In practice, not so much.

-When I first started using the headset it seemed well built.
-However, even after a just a little while the durability of the band seemed pretty suspect.
+On first use, the headset seems well built.
+However, even after a just a little while the durability of the band seems pretty suspect.
 The Astro Gaming A50 Wireless is compatible with Astro’s Mod Kit accessories, which offer leatherette replacements for the band cushion and ear pads, as as such, these parts are easy to remove.
 The ear pads are held in magnetically, and they’re easier to take off and put on than any gaming headset I’ve ever used.
-The headband cushion snaps into place, and after taking it out once, it popped out almost every time I used the headset after.
+The headband cushion snaps into place, but after taking it out once, it now pops out almost every time I use the headset.

-After closely examining the headset, nothing was bent or broken, the pad just has a very loose connection.
-This was, in a word, infuriating.
-Eventually I needed to put a rubber band over the cushion to keep it in place.
-Having easily replaceable parts is a great idea, but here that interchangeability makes using the Astro Gaming A50 Wireless worse—it feels cheap, despite being $300.
+Nothing about the headset is bent or broken, the pad just has a very loose connection.
+This is, in a word, infuriating.
+I need to put a rubber band over the cushion to keep it in place.
+Having easily replaceable parts is a great idea, but here that interchangeability makes using the Astro Gaming A50 Wireless worse.
+It feels cheap, despite being $300.

-Apart from the band issues, using the headset is fine; but it takes a little getting used to.
+Apart from the band issues, using the headset is fine, but it takes a little getting used to.
 There are all sorts of on-ear controls, and figuring out which button or switch is where takes time.
 On the back of the right headphone, there’s the volume dial and power switch, as well as buttons for toggling the A50’s Dolby sound and EQ presets.
-On the right side, there are buttons for adjusting the balance between game and chat audio.
+The right ear cup has buttons for adjusting the balance between game and chat audio.
 On the left ear cup, the microphone mutes when you flip it up.

 The included base station is what you use to connect the Astro Gaming A50 Wireless to your PC or console, and using is generally pretty simple—just plug the USB cord in, put the headset in the cradle, and it’s ready to go.
-Most of the time, I didn’t run into any issues, but every so often, the base station stopped charging the headset.
-On PC, I only ever had to unplug it for a second to fix it, but on PlayStation 4 I ran into issues much more frequently, and it wasn’t always just charging—sometimes the headset didn’t connect at all.
+Most of the time, there isn’t much issue, but every so often, the base station stops charging the headset.
+On PC, I only ever have to unplug it for a second to fix it, but on PlayStation 4 I run into issues much more frequently, and it isn’t always just charging—sometimes the headset doesn’t connect at all.

 Connecting a headset that employs an optical cord to a PlayStation 4 is always a little more complicated than plug-and-play headsets.
-However, even with all the correct steps followed, it was a little inconsistent.
+However, even with all the correct steps followed, it’s a little inconsistent.

 The Astro Gaming A50 Wireless actually comes with quite a bit in the box.
 On top of the headset itself, you get the included wireless base station, micro USB cord for connecting it to your platform of choice, and an optical cable for playing on the PlayStation 4.
 The micro USB also works for directly charging the headset.

 The Astro Gaming A50 Wireless connects to your console or PC using a USB cord connected to its included base station and charging cradle.
-The base station connects to the headset using a 2.4GHz RF signal, which is lag free and great for gaming.
-Astro claims the A50 Wireless can maintain a steady connection up to 30 feet, which felt pretty accurate—I didn’t drop connection to the base station even on the other side of my apartment behind a few closed doors.
+The base station connects to the headset using a 2.4GHz RF signal, which is lag-free and great for gaming.
+Astro claims the A50 Wireless can maintain a steady connection up to 30 feet, which feels pretty accurate—I don’t drop connection to the base station even on the other side of my apartment behind a few closed doors.

 How good is the battery life?

-Astro claims the A50 Wireless can last over 15 hours on a single charge, and while that’s very possible, we couldn’t actually tell for sure.
-The headset features a baked in battery saving “feature” that can’t turned off and puts the headset to sleep after not moving for around a half hour.
-This means we couldn’t conduct our typical full battery test, barring us placing the battery testing rig on top of a running washing machine for 16 plus hours.
-But from what results we could get by poking the headset every so often and checking the battery percentage: we’d estimate around 16 hours of playback time.
+Astro claims the A50 Wireless can last over 15 hours on a single charge, and while that’s very possible, we can’t actually tell for sure.
+The headset features a baked-in battery-saving “feature” that can’t turned off and puts the headset to sleep after not moving for around a half hour.
+This means we can’t conduct our typical full battery test, barring us placing the battery testing rig on top of a running washing machine for 16+ hours.
+But from what results we can get by poking the headset every so often and checking the battery percentage: we’d estimate around 16 hours of playback time.

 The Astro Gaming A50 Wireless sounds pretty typical for a gaming headset.
-The headset slightly over-emphasizes bass notes, and under emphasizes sounds in the highs.
-The Dolby Audio feature brings a little more than just surround sound, and slightly changes the headset’s frequency response when turned on, further de-emphasizing high end sound.
+The headset adequately emphasizes bass notes, and under emphasizes sounds in the highs.
+The Dolby Audio feature brings a little more than just surround sound, and slightly changes the headset’s frequency response when turned on, further under-emphasizing high end sound.
 Nothing’s too far out of whack, so you shouldn’t run into any issues with sounds drowning out other sounds.

 Is the microphone any good?

 The Astro Gaming A50 Wireless features a pretty average microphone for a gaming headset.
-Much like many products on the market, there’s a very significant de-emphasis in the bass range, which means people with deeper voices will come across pretty distorted.
+Much like many products on the market, there’s a very significant under-emphasis in the bass range.
+This means people with deeper voices will come across pretty distorted.
 The sporadic peaks in the high range will make hearing things like sibilant sounds (F, S, and SH sounds) easier, though.

 This is a very quiet mic, so wherever you’re playing, you’ll need to increase your input volume.
 Have a listen for yourself:

-The Astro Gaming A50 Wireless should be a great gaming headset, but it just isn’t.
+The Astro A50 Wireless should be a great gaming headset, but it just isn’t.

-For less than half the price the SteelSeries Arctis 7 offers all the same features, with a durable and more comfortable build, as do the HyperX Cloud Flight S, Corsair Void RGB Elite Wireless.
+For less than half the price, the SteelSeries Arctis 7 offers all the same features, with a durable and more comfortable build, as do the HyperX Cloud Flight S, Corsair Void RGB Elite Wireless.
 The SteelSeries Arctis 1 Wireless doesn’t offer the same breadth of features, but it’s compatible with more platforms.
 The only caveat is you have to plug it in to charge it—big deal, I know.
-If you really want something uber premium, the HyperX Cloud Orbit S and the Audeze Mobius sound far better—they’re slightly more expensive, but might be worth it.
-Additionally, the Razer Nari Ultimate is cheaper and actually executes on the feeling of an high-end wireless device.